snorkel-team/website/_posts/2019-08-14-hello-world-v-0-9.md

 It's now easier than ever to get started with, receive support, and contribute to Snorkel.
-In particular, we've adopted best practices around installation, testing, and documentation from lots of well maintained Python libraries that we use and love.
+In particular, we've adopted best practices around installation, testing, and documentation from lots of well-maintained Python libraries that we use and love.

 ### Installation